christopher-hsu/f1tenth-spinningup/readme.md

 Execute learned policy in ROS with https://github.com/pnorouzi/rl-path-racing

 ## Installation for f1tenth-spinningup (Native)
-The environment officially supports Python3, Python2 might also work.
+The environment officially supports Python3.
 You'll need several dependencies to run this environment:

 ### Eigen and protobuf dependencies: